aws-ia/workshop-taskcat/content/200_lab2/_index.md

 +++

 ## What you will do in this lab:
-Using the provided clouformation template build a taskcat config that uses **psuedo-parameters**
+Using the provided cloudformation template build a taskcat config that uses **psuedo-parameters**

 We will use override to inject a `LicenseToken` and dynamically inject `AvailiblityZone` values during testing